-Calceolaria, commonly known as Pocketbook Plants, Pouch Flowers or Slipper Flowers is a genus of plants in the Calceolariaceae family.
-This genus consists of about 388 species of shrubs, lianas and herbs, and the geographical range extends from Patagonia to central Mexico, with its distribution center in Andean region.
+Calceolaria, commonly known as Pocketbook Plants, Pouch Flowers or Slipper Flowers, is a genus of plants in the Calceolariaceae family.
+This genus consists of about 388 species of shrubs, lianas, and herbs, and the geographical range extends from Patagonia to central Mexico, with its distribution center in the Andean region.

 Growing Conditions and General Care